aleksvidak/NlpTags/README.md

 Iterating through list of lemmas, a lemma is added to the graph as new node if it hasn't been already added.
 Every bigram is presented in the graph by establishing an edge between the two lemmas that form the bigram, while every reoccurrence of the same bigram increments the weight of the corresponding edge by one.
 After the graph creation, nodes are scored using [DegreeScorer](http://jung.sourceforge.net/doc/api/edu/uci/ics/jung/algorithms/scoring/DegreeScorer.html) class from the JUNG library; this scoring is based on degree centrality measure, which is defined as the number of links incident upon a node (i.e., the number of ties that node has).

-The developed service allows for specifying:
+The developed service regarding keywords allows for specifying:
 - the text to be used for keywords extraction,
 - the extraction methods to be applied,
 - the number of keywords to be returned (zero for all keywords).

 It is possible to make the call to the service using query string containing three parameters:
-- text - text of the document you want to extract keywords/key-phrases from;
+- text - text of the document you want to extract keywords from;
-- method - three choices possible:
+- method - two choices possible:
- 1. stopwords (extraction of keywords while pre-eliminating stopwords in the given text),
+ 1. stopwords (extraction of keywords while pre-eliminating stopwords in the given text) or
- 2. frequency (extraction of keywords while pre-eliminating top 5% and bottom 5% words ordered by their frequency in the given  text) or
+ 2. frequency (extraction of keywords while pre-eliminating top 5% and bottom 5% words ordered by their frequency in the given  text).
- 3. keyphrases (extraction of key-phrases), depending on which functionality you want to use.
 - number - number of keywords/key-phrases service will return (0 for all).

 Example of service call:
 ```
-GET /api/v1/tag?text=This is a test.&method=stopwords&number=10
+GET /api/v1/tag?text=This is a keywords test.&method=stopwords&number=10
 ```
 with parameters: text, method and number.